vtex-apps/wish-list/docs/README.md

 ![wish-list-pdp](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-wish-list-1.png) _Example of a heart icon on a product details page._

-In addition, it generates a brand-new route called `/wishlist` under the My Account menu, creating a page with the items users added to the wishlist.
+In addition, it generates a new route, `/wishlist`, under the My Account menu, creating a page that displays the items users added to the wishlist.

 ![wishlist-my-account](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-wish-list-2.png) _Example of a wishlist page._

-## Configurating the wishlist
+## Configuring the wishlist

 1. [Install](https://developers.vtex.com/docs/guides/vtex-io-documentation-installing-an-app/) the Wishlist app in the desired VTEX account by running `vtex install vtex.wish-list` in your terminal.
 2. Open your Store Theme app directory in the code editor.